Our September Walking Break

 Each day on the Walking Break, after a good breakfast, we will venture out on a beautiful walk.
 The break includes three of Wensleydale’s most stunning walks.
 After each walk there is time to relax in the hospitable atmosphere and comfort of Eastfield Lodge.
 We have eight delightful en suite bedrooms and a comfortable guest lounge, where cake and tea await our walkers in the afternoons.

 Eastfield Lodge is a delight.
-Hosted charmingly by Henry Collett, nothing is too much trouble and you will soon feel at home here.
-Henry has taken the house to new heights in recent months, upgrading most of the eight en suite bedrooms and introducing delightful and unassuming hospitality touches, which make such a difference to your stay.
+Hosted charmingly by Henry Collett and Penny Knight, nothing is too much trouble and you will soon feel at home here.
+Henry and Penny have taken the house to new heights in recent months, upgrading most of the eight en suite bedrooms and introducing delightful and unassuming hospitality touches, which make such a difference to your stay.
 Visit England awards the house with 4 stars and you can read the wonderful guest reviews on Tripadvisor by clicking here.

 The lounge is perfect for relaxing with fellow walkers, whilst the bright and sunny dining room has hosted many a sociable breakfast and dinner over the years.
 In addition, there is a Maps & Information Room, a drying room and ample parking.